resource/Front-End-Standards/Stylesheets/Sass.md

 ```

 ##### The "Inception Rule"
-Nesting too deep is getting away from a modular approach to writing css.
+Nesting too deep is getting away from a modular approach to writing Css.
 Thinking about context before writing your rules is a good start.
-See the [References](#references) section in this document for more on modular CSS and avoiding deeply nested selectors.
+See the [References](#references) section in this document for more on modular Css and avoiding deeply nested selectors.

 **Four contextual examples to keep in mind to avoid over-nesting:**